-Only outsiders wishing for a different outcome designate a decision as ‘irrational’.
+Only outsiders wishing for, or assuming, a different outcome designate a decision as ‘irrational’.
 I doubt if the decision maker says to herself, “Gee!
-I think I’ll make an
+I think I’ll make an irrational decision!”
+I could understand her thinking it irrational after reaping surprising consequences.
+But not at the moment it’s being made.

 CASE STUDY OF AN ‘IRRATIONAL DECISION’